Washington Blade: 1983 to 2000

 The Blade started publishing weekly in January 1983 and coverage shifted to the AIDS crisis and news about this newly emerging disease.
 The ever-breaking news caused the paper to remain in a heightened state of coverage and nearly exhausted the papers resources with members of the community having to step in to support the work of the Blade.
 The reporting of the AIDS crisis from this timeframe allowed the newspaper to come of age to the mature and professionally driven publication seen today.
 In June 1988, the editors of the paper used a computer to layout the paper for the first time.

 The 1990s saw increases in readership and circulation of the Washington Blade.
 In April 1993, during the 1993 Gay March on Washington, the paper published its largest edition to date consisting of 216 pages.
 The paper expanded into new markets and mediums with the 1995 launch of the online version of the Blade, followed two years later with the launching of a sister publication in New York, called the New York Blade.
-In the later part of the century, coverage was expanded to include local and national news, as well as international news of interest to the LGBT community.
+In the later part of the century, coverage was expanded to include local and national news, as well as international news of interest to the LGBTQ community.
 Some authors implemented the use of humor in addressing potentially sensitive subjects, such as N. Leigh Dunlap in her long-running comic strip Morgan Calabrese.